April 1, 2017

 The ability to perform side-by-side comparisons of source code is an absolutely integral tool in software development.
 While many developers may have developed the skill to happily read diff output directly I have not.
 I prefer a graphical tool that lets me see a full context and to choose text blocks to include or exclude.
 It’s very easy to setup this up using git.

-the more I love it.
+The more I work with git the more I love it.
 I wanted an easier way

 to view differences.
 I was pleased to find that this is easy to